 From memory, God's covenant with Abraham consisted of what three promises?
-(See Day 1 of this week on p.
-14 if you need help.)
+(See Day 1 of this week if you need help.)

-Little did Jacob know when he sent his beloved son Joseph on a journey to find his brothers, Jacob wouldn't see Joseph again for more than twenty years.
-And he would never again see Joseph in the land of Canaan.
+Little did Jacob know that when he sent his beloved son Joseph on a journey to find his brothers, Jacob wouldn't see Joseph again for over twenty years.
+And Jacob would never again see Joseph in the land of Canaan.